Written and Created by PaperCraftCentral Susan

 So now you have two ways to use bleach on your card or scrapbook page images.

-The cardstock I used was Stampin' Up's Pacific Point, So Saffron and Tangerine Tango (some of these colours are now retired, so do check out the colour refresh at Stampin' Up! by going to the catalogue and shopping link in the right hand column of this page) and there was Beyond the Garden designer series paper (NLA) on my card too.
+The cardstock I used was Stampin' Up's Pacific Point, So Saffron and Tangerine Tango (all of these colours are now retired, so do check out the colour refresh at Stampin' Up! by going to the catalogue and shopping link in the right hand column of this page) and there was Beyond the Garden designer series paper (NLA) on my card too.

 I dyed the Baker's Twine with the three required colours by sponging and dragging white twine through the three different coloured ink pads, a section at a time.